Child marriage in the United States: Underage marriage and sexual consent

 In the United States, the age of sexual consent varies by state, territory/district, or federal law, and typically ranges from 16 to 18 years.

 State-legislated age of consent laws and marriage age laws are inconsistent in relation to one another.
 In some states, it is possible for a minor to legally marry even if they are below the age of consent in that state.
-Between 2000 and 2018, nearly 300,000 minors were legally married in the United States.
-Some 60,000 of those occurred at an age or spousal age difference that should have been considered a sex crime.
-In about 88% of those marriages, the marriage license became a "get out of jail free" card for a would-be rapist under state law that specifically allowed within marriage what would otherwise be considered statutory rape.
-In the other 12% of those marriages, the marriage was legal under state law, but sex within the marriage was a crime.
+Between 2000 and 2021, nearly 315,000 minors were legally married in the United States.
+At least 66,415 of those occurred at an age or spousal age difference that should have been considered a sex crime.
+In about 90% of those marriages, the marriage license became a "get out of jail free" card for a would-be rapist under state law that specifically allowed within marriage what would otherwise be considered statutory rape.
+In the other 10% of those marriages, the marriage was legal under state law, but sex within the marriage was a crime.

 In some cases, judges who approve an underage marriage, for example because the minor is pregnant, may be approving a marriage between a rapist and their statutory victim.